Gigaspaces/xap-docs/site/content/xap110sec/default-file-based-security-implementation.markdown

 {{%/info%}}

 {{% note%}}
-It might be obvious to note that you will need to manage the security directory as a local-file, upload the file to an HTTP server, and +only then+ configure your services with the above properties.
+It might be obvious to note that you will need to manage the security directory as a local-file, upload the file to an HTTP server, and only then configure your services with the above properties.
 If your HTTP server allows write-access, then the `URLFileService` can also be used for managing your directory; the `writeToFile` method (see interface) will use the output stream to write through this connection.
 {{%/note%}}

 ##### Custom File Service